shilangyu/genetic.ts/README.md

 `probability`: selects members based on their fitness scores that will correspond to the chance of being chosen

+`probability2`: selects members based on their fitness scores squared that will correspond to the chance of being chosen

+`probability3`: selects members based on their fitness scores cubed that will correspond to the chance of being chosen

 ### Crossover modes:

 _method of crossing parents' genes_